nouex/ride-board/README.md

 Prerequisites
 ----------
 * make sure the FB API gives us access to
-  1. a private group (assuming an admin accepts)
+  1. a private group (assuming an admin is willing to grant us access)
-  2. the complete feed of the group
+  1. a machine-friendly representation of text with background images
-  3. a machine-friendly representation of text with background images
+  1. the following post info
-  4. the following post info
+    * date posted
-    * date posted/updated
+    * date updated
     * link to the original post on fb

 NLP Parser